View Document Text

 investment vehicles we believe will help the client meet their objectives.

-on certain client account(s) on an unmanaged basis.
-This type of account is offered as an
+certain client account(s) on an unmanaged basis.
+This type of account is offered as an accommodation

-accommodation to our clients and is referred to as an “non-discretionary”.
-Client should understand
+to our clients and is referred to as an “non-discretionary”.
+Clients should understand that they maintain

-that they maintain full investment authority over the account.
-Pure does not provide any investment
+full investment authority over the account.
+Pure does not provide any investment research or advice

-research or advice and must receive your instruction and authorization prior to entering any client
+and must receive your instruction and authorization prior to entering any client direct investment

-directed investment decision. non-discretionary accounts do not receive portfolio management
+decision.
+Non-discretionary accounts do not receive portfolio management services, investment

-custodian transactional and other brokerage related fees (see Item 5, Fees and Compensation).
+and other brokerage-related fees (see Item 5, Fees and Compensation).

 Held Away Accounts